 Uploading important information to the cloud ensures that it will remain accessible to anyone using an internet-enabled device.

 Moreover, scalability assists the business in reducing the risks that come with running an in-house operation, more so when it comes to operational maintenance.
-A headless content management system guarantees the business access to high-performance resources with little to no upfront investment.
+A headless content management system guarantees the business access to high-performance resources with little upfront investment.

 On-demand computing allows mobile access to company information via any web-enabled device, be it a smartphone or computer.
 It's the only way to ensure that no employee will get left out or lack access to crucial company data.